SAP-archive/teched2021-ANA261/exercises/ex2/README.md

 ### Step 6

-Select Google Sheet URL and enter the URL provided in the requirements section.
+Select Google Sheet URL and enter the URL provided in the [requirements section](https://github.com/SAP-samples/teched2021-ANA261#requirements) of the introduction.

 ![][image-6]
 ### Step 7